Morocco is a photographer’s dream!

 Day 3: Chefchaoun – Fes

 It is a maze of intricate laneways where carpet makers, manual loom makers, and merchant palaces are found within.
 Photograph the intricately carved stucco walls, arches, and cornices.
 Zoom in on the exquisite mosaics that cover the Nejjarne Fountain and visit the Kairaouine Mosque.
-Enjoy the souk were merchants sell mounds of colorful spices, carpets, silks, and leather goods and visit the legendary tanneries were the city’s renowned leather is made with sweat and knowledge passed down generations.
+Enjoy the souk where merchants sell mounds of colorful spices, carpets, silks, and leather goods and visit the legendary tanneries, where the city’s renowned leather is made with sweat and knowledge passed down generations.

 Day 4: Fes – Imilchil

 The road will continue through Midelt and the High Atlas mountains via Tizi n’Telghemt(1903m).
 After the Atlas Mountain,s the landscape changes to a more desert, dry landscape.
 We continue along a small road through fields where locals are always working among the amazing colors of the poplar trees, particularly in autumn.
-We reach Imilchil before sunset and stop to take photographs of one of the lakes there such as Tislit (the groom).
+We reach Imilchil before sunset and stop to take photographs of one of Tislit lake.
 Overnight in a hotel.

 Day 5: Imilchil – Todgha Gorges- Tizi n Tzazert – Nkob

 Another day of adventure starts early for the ones who are interested to picture the sunrise over the lake.
 After breakfast, we drive down along the river towards the Gorge of Todgha.
 After lunch, we will continue towards Tizi n T’zazert.
 We will off-road among the amazing volcanic mountain of Jbel Saghro.
 Often there will be nomads grazing their flocks around.
 We reach Nkob late afternoon where we will spend the night.